Jfink86/CleMasterSyllabus/Graded Projects/WK 4 VP Shelter.md

 ### VirtualPet class

-In addition to the requirements from last week's project,
+For this week's VirtualPet, you can keep the class from last week's project and add the following, or create a new class with the following:
 - include instance variables (fields/Properties) representing:
 	- [ ] name
 	- [ ] description